 Santorini’s second-largest town, Oia boasts all types of accommodation, particularly boutique hotels, as well as restaurants, luxury stores and art galleries.

 It’s indeed beautiful and there are lot of things to do but it’s also quite touristy and expensive.

 Staying in Oia is a bit like staying in Fira: the streets are full of tourists which sometimes makes it hard to walk, especially near the many iconic photo spots.

 Its location, on the northwestern tip of Santorini, also makes it more difficult to access the rest of the island.
 To drive to Fira, or the airport, for example, takes about 25 min, and to Kamari and Perissa, two of Santorini’s best beaches, between 30 and 40 min respectively.

-However, if you’re willing to hire a car or spend quite a bit of time on buses, Oia could be one of the best places to stay in Santorini.
+However, if you’re willing to hire a car or spend quite a bit of time on buses, Oia could be your best option.